 Practice this after school in the remaining weeks before summer and you’ll be a pro in no time.

 Same Question> “Asked and Answered” > Repeat as necessary

-Working at Home with Kids Tip 3: Take some Play Breaks
+Tip #3: Take some Play Breaks

-I’ll be honest that this one is hard for me.
+I’ll be honest that play is hard for me.
 When I get in the zone I want to keep working and play breaks really aren’t high on my list of to-dos.
 But it’s summer and I work from home for a reason.
 I’m lucky that my kids still want to spend some of their time with me and I want to take advantage of that.